hksung/TAALES-doc-test/docs/9_contextual distinctiveness/README.md

+---
+sort: 9
+---

-# Contextual distinctiveness
+## Contextual distinctiveness

-- **Contextual distinctiveness** refers to how many different psychological, lexical or semantic contexts a word typically appears in, which can impact the perceived difficulty of a word.
+- **Definition**: Contextual distinctiveness refers to how many different psychological, lexical or semantic contexts a word typically appears in, which can impact the perceived difficulty of a word.
 For example...
 - Previous studies (e.g., Berger et al., 2017) found that more proficient language learners tend to use words with higher contextual distinctiveness and difficulty.

 - Related indices capture how broadly or narrowly a word is used in various contexts by looking at: